dagbjorn/microcoffee/README.md

 ### microcoffee-gui
 Contains the application GUI written in AngularJS.
 Nothing fancy, but will load the coffee shop menu from which your favorite coffee may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.

 :warning: For the time being, the GUI works best in Firefox.
-In Chrome and Opera, https in needed in order to get the HTML Geolocation API working.
+In Chrome and Opera, https is needed in order to get the HTML Geolocation API working.

 ## Prerequisite
 The microcoffee application is developed on Windows 10 and tested on Docker 1.12.2 running on Oracle VM VirtualBox 5.1.8.